Ablasko32/Project-Shard/README.md

 If you’d like to contribute to the development of Project Shard, feel free to fork the repository and submit pull requests.
 We welcome suggestions and improvements!

+To ensure a smooth collaboration process, please create a **separate branch** for your changes rather than merging directly into `master`.
+This helps us review and integrate contributions without disrupting the main branch.

 ---

 ## **Development Status**